MiguelTerraNeves/regap/README.md

 - `-t`/`--matcher-timeout`: set the timeout for each call to the ReGaP matcher
 - `--disable-node-merge`: disable the node merging preprocessing heuristic
 - `--graphviz`: generate GraphViz visualizations for the input graphs and the ReGaP

+The benchmarks used in the experimental evaluation can be obtained from [here](https://open-access-data.s3.eu-west-1.amazonaws.com/csn_python_cfgs).

+© 2023 OutSystems